Symptoms of Gum Disease

 Gum disease is a problem that affects a number of people even in today’s society.
 Although there are plenty of preventative measures and treatments in place in modern dentistry, apprehension about dental visits and poor oral health practices continue to allow these conditions to develop in otherwise healthy people.

 There are two basic types of gum disease which most commonly affect dental patients.
 The first one is gingivitis, which is the early stage of periodontal issues.
 Many times, the treatments are simple and highly effective, and the damage caused at this point is usually largely reversible.
 The second type of gum disease is more advanced, much more harmful, and a little bit more difficult to bring under control.
 It is known as periodontitis and although the results are not reversible, they can be neutralized and there are a number or restorative options for patients who may have suffered severe complications from the disease such as loss of teeth or bone mass.
+This makes routine periodontal maintenance very important.

 In either case, early detection is critical to getting the most effective treatment and best results, and the dental professionals here at Dr. Hilton Israelson are highly experienced in dealing with these types of issues.